fr3e1/30-2-notes/Math 30-2/Chapter 8/Lesson 5 - Sinusodial regressions.md

 ![[Pasted image 20250923122221.png]]
-1. state the regression equation using your calc. round all vals to nearest tenth y = a sin(bx+c) + d a = 13.1 b = 0.5
+1. state the [[Regression equation]] using your calc. round all vals to nearest tenth y = a sin(bx+c) + d a = 13.1 b = 0.5